osbytes/crypt.fyi/README.md

 - 📱 QR code generation
 - ⌨️ [CLI](https://www.npmjs.com/package/@crypt.fyi/cli) for interacting with the API
 - 🐳 Docker images for the api server and web client
+- 🌐 Localization with a handful of supported languages (more to come - help wanted!)

 ## How It Works